bulldog2011/nano-rest/README.md

 1. Add nano-rest-xxx-shaded.jar in the classpath of your project.
 Download latest [0.5.0 snapshot release](https://github.com/bulldog2011/bulldog-repo/tree/master/repo/snapshots/com/leansoft/nano-rest/0.5.0-SNAPSHOT)
 ***Note:*** please use the shaded jar which includes [Nano](https://github.com/bulldog2011/nano) dependency, if not, you should add Nano jar reference by yourself.
-2. Look into the project manifest and copy the definitions below.
+2. Look into the project manifest and add the definitions below.

 ###Required Manifest Declarations
 ```